 In his 1903 masterpiece, The Souls of Black Folks, W.E.B.
-Du Bois argued that "the problem of the Twentieth Century is the problem of the color-line."
+Du Bois argued that "the problem of the Twentieth Century is the problem

+Covers by artist Aaron Douglas for Opportunity magazine, published by the National Urban League of the color-line."
 Du Bois was convinced a new class of African Americans would lead the country forward.
 Despite seemingly insurmountable obstacles and virulent opposition, the educated elite Du Bois referred to as "The Talented Tenth" would cross the color line.
 Du Bois' ideal was widely embraced by the leading thinkers in business, law, education and the arts.
 He was speaking to the "race men" who were charged with the duty of lifting up their community.

 The idea of uplift was ever present at the National Urban League.
 In 1923, the League began publishing Opportunity: A Journal of Negro Life, which made a vital contribution to the Harlem Renaissance by putting the work of African American artists and writers before the public eye.
 Harlem was a Mecca for black artists, especially for the many who were gay.
 Community conferred a personal freedom that would not have been possible in isolation.
 In 1925, Alain Locke published The New Negro, an anthology of Black achievement in the arts.
 Locke, a leading philosopher of the Harlem Renaissance, regarded the era following WWI as an opportunity for African American talent to be shown on the national stage as never before.
-Edwin Pratt would be one of that Talented Tenth, one of the New Negro leaders who would serve his community with the distinct combination of pride and respect that marked his class.
-Civil rights lawyer and poet, James Weldon Johnson, human rights activist and educator, Mary McLeod Bethune, writer and anthropologist of the New Negro Movement, Zora Neale Hurston, Harlem Renaissance sculptor and teacher, Augusta Savage - all hailed from Florida.
+ALBERTANDCHARLE NEWYORK EDITED BY ALAIN LOCKE Edwin Pratt would be one of that Talented Tenth, one of the New Negro leaders who would serve his community with the distinct combination of pride and respect that marked his class.
+James Weldon Johnson, civil rights lawyer and poet, Mary McLeod Bethune, human rights activist and educator, Zora Neale Hurston, writer and anthropologist of the New Negro Movement, Augusta Savage, Harlem Renaissance sculptor and teacher - all hailed from Florida.
 Johnson and Bethune were of the same generation as Pratt's grandparents; Hurston and Savage were of the same generation of Pratt's parents.
 Each was prominent on the national stage when Pratt was a young man.
 Growing up in the segregated South, Edwin Pratt was not at a loss for role models.
 He could measure himself against any number of ambitious and accomplished people.
 Francis S. Tucker was the principal of George Washington Carver High School where Pratt attended.
 While serving on the faculty at Tuskegee Institute, she had met Dr. Carver himself, the world-famous scientist after whom Pratt's high school was named.
 In cities and towns across the South, women like Mrs. Tucker were preparing thousands of Negro children to integrate.
 If whites were afraid to compete with them, they had every reason to be.
 In 1949, after graduating with honors from George Washington Carver High School, Pratt left Miami to attend Clark College in Atlanta.
 He had never been out of Florida.